What to See in Kutaisi? 12 Top Things to Do and Epic Day Trips

 Mgvimevi Convent

-Mgvimevi Convent is a slightly hard to find little cave monastery right outside of Chiatura.
+Mgvimevi Convent is a slightly hard-to-find little cave monastery right outside of Chiatura.
 Once you manage to locate the steep staircase up the mountainside, you’ll be treated to what’ll feel like a secret church.
-The main part of the church is in a natural cave, but it was built up in the 13th century into a simple place of worship that exudes a sense of serenity and humility.
+The main part of the church is in a natural cave, but it was built in the 13th century into a simple place of worship that exudes a sense of serenity and humility.

 While Mgvimevi Convent may not boast the same fame as other religious sites in Georgia, it’s still worth exploring.
 If you’re visiting this spot after Chiatura, you’ll feel like you’ve found heaven itself.